lennyleadership/zhichang/content/docs/01 Interview Experience/27 AB Precision Lab Scientist/03_Interview Preparation/01_tell_me_about_yourself.md

 3) In addition, I built advanced skills in macro.

+This is one chapter.

-In the second chapter, The key words are LC-MS/MS, GC-MS/MS, and R.  I have done method troubleshooting and gained:
+AT LifeLabs, I have done method troubleshooting and gained:

 1) the experience of SPE,

-2) the knowledge and experience of deconjugation of steroids, and
+2) the knowledge and experience of enzymatic hydrolysis, chemical hydrolysis (solvolysis, methanolysis), and

 3) the experience in GC-MS/MS and LC-MS/MS operation